 - versions up to 5.x had a different configuration format (expanded from the syslogd config format, which it still supports).
 Newer versions can still work with the old format, but most newer features (like the Elasticsearch output, Kafka input and output) only work with the new configuration format

 Though rsyslog tends to be reliable once you get to a stable configuration, you’re likely to find some interesting bugs along the way.
 Automatic testing constantly improves in rsyslog, but it’s not yet as good as something like Logstash or Filebeat.

 To summarize, the main difference between Logstash and rsyslog is that Logstash is easier to use while rsyslog lighter.

 rsyslog fits well in scenarios where you either need something very light yet capable (an appliance, a small VM, collecting syslog from within a Docker container).
 If you need to do processing in another shipper (e.g. Logstash) you can forward JSON over TCP for example, or connect them via a Kafka/Redis buffer.

 rsyslog also works well when you need that ultimate performance.
 Especially if you have multiple parsing rules.
 Then it makes sense to invest time in getting that configuration working.

 You can think of syslog-ng as an alternative to rsyslog (though historically it was actually the other way around).
 It’s also a modular syslog daemon, that can do much more than just syslog.
-It recently received disk buffers and an Elasticsearch HTTP output.
+It has disk buffers and Elasticsearch output support.
 Equipped with a grammar-based parser (PatternDB), it has all you probably need to be a good log shipper to Elasticsearch.